BlockhostOfficial/ddos-prot-mc-servers/README.md

 - [BuyVM](https://github.com/qbasty/ddos-prot-mc-servers#buyvm) (VPS Hosting)

 ## Australia / New Zealand
-Only 2 options here, there aren't many great dedicated servers for minecraft in this region.
+Only 2 options here, there aren't many great dedicated servers for Minecraft in this region.
 - [Ausguard](https://github.com/qbasty/ddos-prot-mc-servers#ausguard)
 - [MCShield](https://github.com/qbasty/ddos-prot-mc-servers#mcshield)

 ## Singapore / Asia
-- If you have choose between OVH and PhoenixNAP, choose OVH for better DDoS Protection out of the box
+- If you have chosen between OVH and PhoenixNAP, choose OVH for better DDoS Protection out of the box
 - [MCShield](https://github.com/qbasty/ddos-prot-mc-servers#mcshield)

 ## Africa and South America
-- You could get a server in Miami so players from South America have decent ping, in that case you can choose from: MCShield, BuyVM, Bloom Hosting.
+- You could get a server in Miami, so players from South America have a decent ping, in that case, you can choose from MCShield, BuyVM, Bloom Hosting.
 - [MCShield](https://github.com/qbasty/ddos-prot-mc-servers#mcshield)

 # TCPShield